helagro/Applied-IoT/README.md

 that works as an extension to the Tradfri system.

 **Purpose:**
-- [x] What purpose does it serve

 This project aims to be a IoT project that other people can use or build upon.
 Being a popular product line, I can see others finding benefit in this project, both in learning and also for the practical use of the end product.

 **Possible Insights:**
-- [x] What insights you think it will give

 There are some aspects of the project that are newer to me.
 I have not made tutorials of this kind and I think that some of the data-visualisation tools will be new to me as well.
 I expect to learn more about both areas and how to operate with them more efficiently.
 I think I will learn more about how to convey the instructions in a clear and concise way, and also how to make the project more appealing and